 • Be Baptized in the Holy Spirit —

-•• The baptism with the Holy Spirit was so important to the early Church that Jesus forbade them to go forth in further ministry until they received it.
+•• The baptism with the Holy Spirit was of such basic, central, foundational importance to the early Church — and to the Church in all centuries — that Jesus forbade them to go forth in further ministry until they had received it.

 Luke 24:49 “I am going to send you what my Father has promised; but stay in the city until you have been clothed with power from on high.”